-81.(1) A person is guilty of an offence if he/she -

-(a) uses land, subdivides land, consolidates land, establishes a township, notarially ties land or erects buildings on a land contrary to the provisions of this By-law;

-(b) uses land, subdivides land, consolidates land, establishes a township, notarially ties land or erects buildings on land contrary to a provision of the land use scheme;

-(c) uses land, subdivides land, consolidates land, establishes a township, notarially ties land or erects buildings on land contrary to a restrictive condition of title or servitude;

-(d) uses land, subdivides land, consolidates land, establishes a township, notarially ties land or erects buildings on land contrary to a Municipal Planning Approval Authority's Record of Decision on land development application;

-(e) fails to disclose that land is not registrable or transferable;

-(f) removes a site notice declaring that an activity on land is unlawful;

-(g) offers or pays a reward for -

-(i) the written support of an organ of state in support of a land development application or a nonmaterial amendment to a Municipal Planning Approval Authority's decision;

-(ii) the written support of a Traditional Council for an application for municipal planning approval or a non-material amendment to a Municipal Planning Approval Authority's decision; or

-(iii) the approval or refusal of a land development application or a non-material amendment to a Municipal Planning Approval Authority's decision; (h) requests or accepts a reward for -

-(i) the written support of an organ of state in support of an application for municipal planning approval or a non-material amendment to a Municipal Planning Approval Authority's decision;

-(ii) the written support of a Traditional Council for a land development application or a nonmaterial amendment to a Municipal Planning Approval Authority's decision; or

-(iii) the approval or refusal of an application for municipal planning approval or a non-material amendment to a Municipal Planning Approval Authority's decision.

-(2) An owner who permits land to be used in a manner contemplated in Sub-section (1)(a) to (d) and who does not cease that use or take reasonable steps to ensure that the use ceases is guilty of an offence.

-(3) A person is personally guilty of an offence as contemplated in terms of Sub-section 1 if -

-(a) the offence was committed by -

-(i) a corporate body established in terms of any law; or

-(ii) a partnership;
+- 81.(1) A person is guilty of an offence if he/she - (a) uses land, subdivides land, consolidates land, establishes a township, notarially ties adjacent land or erect buildings on a land contrary to the provisions of this By-law; - (b) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land contrary to a provision of thea land use scheme; - (c) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land contrary to a restrictive condition of title or servitude; - (d) uses land, subdivides land, consolidates land, establishes a township, notarially tying adjacent land or erect buildings on land contrary to a Municipality's Municipal Planning Approval Authority's Record of Decision on land development application; - (e) fails to disclose that land is not registrable or transferable; - (f) removes a site notice declaring that an activity on land is unlawful; - (g) offers or pays a reward for - - (i) the written support of an organ of state in support of a land development application or a non-material amendment to Municipality's a Municipal Planning Approval Authority's decision; - (ii) the written support of a Traditional Council for an application for municipal planning approval or a non-material amendment to Municipality's a Municipal Planning Approval Authority's decision; or - (iii) the approval or refusal of a land development application or a non-material amendment to Municipality's a Municipal Planning Approval Authority's decision; - (h) requests or accepts a reward for - - (i) the written support of an organ of state in support of an application for municipal planning approval or a non-material amendment to Municipality's a Municipal Planning Approval Authority's decision; - (ii) the written support of a Traditional Council for a land development application or a non-material amendment to Municipality's a Municipal Planning Approval Authority's decision; or - (iii) the approval or refusal of an application for municipal planning approval or a non-material amendment to Municipality's a Municipal Planning Approval Authority's decision. - (2) An owner who permits land to be used in a manner contemplated in Sub-section (1)(a) to (d) and who does not cease that use or take reasonable steps to ensure that the use ceases is guilty of an offence. - (3) A person is personally guilty of an offence as contemplated in terms of Sub-section 1 if - (a) the offence was committed by - - (i) a corporate body established in terms of any law; or - (ii) a partnership;